AdelaideAuto-IDLab/SecuCode/README.md

 3. Send the firmware to the tag by clicking the 'Send Data' button.
 4. Validate that firmware was successfully loaded by clicking the 'Inventory' button.

-When debugging, it is recommended that you use the fixed key mode as a physical debugger connection can prevent the tag's SRAM from being reset on start up causing continuous key decoding failures.
+When debugging, it is recommended that you use the fixed key mode as a physical debugger connection can prevent the tag's SRAM from being reset on start-up causing continuous key decoding failures.

 ## Building a new firmware image